NEWS FROM THE PRINCIPAL’S DESK...

 Mrs. Howard

-GREETINGS FROM MRS. GREENE!
+NOVEMBER GREETINGS FROM MRS. GREENE!

-In technology class the 4th-5th grades are busy learning how to type with correct hand placement, as well as becoming familiar with creating Google slide presentations.
-In strategy class, the 6th-8th grade classes are working on brainstorming and learning to edit and revise paragraphs.
+In technology class, the 4th-5th grades are busy learning how to type with correct hand placement, as well as becoming familiar with creating Google slide presentations.

 Mrs. Greene